 - It is your responsibility to make prior arrangements with each organization where you wish to volunteer.
 They may require you to interview for a volunteer position.

-- Be sure to be completely truthful about the reason you are needing to do community service work.
+- Be sure to be completely truthful about the reason you need to do community service work.

 - Attitude is everything.
 Be polite and show them that you are grateful for the opportunity.
 Remember, work ethic matters as you may want to use this experience on your application for a future position with a different employer!

-You may contact us or search this directory to verify that your orgainization is non-profit.
+You may contact us or search this directory to verify that your organization is non-profit.